pulsarf/waterfall/README.md

 This method will not work if the DPI tries to recover applicated protocol packet.

+Stream segmentation is the first ever way you must try, and if it works, consider using it further.

 Deep packet inspection will see the stream like this:

 ```
 |----------|----------|
 |  [DATA]  |  [DATA1] |